 The meeting will be held virtually through Zoom and the stockholders may only attend by remote communication, by voting in absentia, or by appointing the Chairman or the President or the Chief Finance Officer as proxy.
-Stockholders who intend to attend the should notify the Corporation sending said meeting by an email to dmcihi asm@dmcinet.com.
+Stockholders who intend to attend the Corporation said meeting should notify the by sendina an email to dmcihi asm@dmcinet.com.
 The Corporation will send the instructions for joining the virtual annual meeting via email to each stockholder who will signify his/her intention to attend the same.